Doc-Hamon/These-HiRID/README.md

 - 3/Calcul the GFR from the patient :
 Use "Calcul_DFG"

-- 4/ Create a new data set with the variable of interest, from Observationnal Data Use "Tableau Longitudinal"
+- 4/ Create a new data set with the variable of interest and calculated variable, from Observationnal Data Use "Tableau Longitudinal"

+- 4bis/ Create a new data set with the variable of interest, from Observationnal Data Use "Tableau Punctual"

+- 5ter/